 I don’t like talking about this stuff, but I related a little – that some have put the Consecrated Host upon an “altar” and stabbed it, or sliced it, so as to “stab” Christ.
 “They believe, as we do, that the Eucharist is the actual, physical Presence, the Body and Blood of Christ,” I explained.
 “That’s why Wonder Bread and Grape Juice won’t do [nor will the unconsecrated wafers lying on the sacristy shelf of a Catholic church].
-They want the Consecrated Host – they know what it is.
-Sometimes the desecrations can be tearing it up and stomping on it, or doing disgusting things to it.
+They want the Consecrated Host — they know what it is.
+Sometimes the desecration involves tearing it up and stomping on it, or doing disgusting things to it.
 And sometimes the Host is even abused sexually.
-Just as sexual abuse or rape is about power and control and domination, someone who sexually abuses a Host, sees it as controling and dominating Christ.”
+Just as sexual abuse is about power and control and domination, someone who sexually abuses a Host, sees it as controlling and dominating Christ.”

 “But, it’s a Gift,” Buster said, “So they only cheat and hurt themselves.”

 I was a little confused.
 “What do you mean, which is the Gift, the Holy Eucharist, or sexuality?”

 “Both,” he said.
 “They’re both gifts, but I’m talking about the Gift of the Body of Christ.
 Christ gave himself to us, feely, of his own free will.
 A Gift freely given.
 If someone takes the Gift and spits on it or whatever — they’re only destroying what was given to them, they are destroying what is “theirs.”
 They don’t in any way destroy the Giver of the Gift, or lessen the Giver, or the Gift.
 So they have no power over it, they can’t dominate it.
 All they can do is destroy themselves within themselves.”